ansys/pyaedt/doc/source/User_guide/index.rst

 Tutorials
 =========

-This page contains a selection of tutorials to assist users in understanding and effectively utilizing PyAEDT.
+This section provides brief tutorials for helping you understand how to effectively use PyAEDT.

 For additional examples and practical demonstrations, you can visit the `PyAEDT examples <https://aedt.docs.pyansys.com/version/stable/examples>`_ page.